What’s at Stake for Clean Energy in the US Election?

 Biden’s pledge to direct $2 trillion toward decarbonization efforts in his first four years in office would be critical to jump-starting massive growth in renewable generation capacity and grid balancing capability.

-His 100-percent clean energy goal is a massive undertaking — Wood Mackenzie projects it could cost $4.5 trillion to accomplish over the next 10 years, with hard-to-imagine increases in zero-carbon generation capacity and supporting transmission and storage infrastructure.
+His 100 percent clean energy goal is a massive undertaking — Wood Mackenzie projects it could cost $4.5 trillion to accomplish over the next 10 years, with hard-to-imagine increases in zero-carbon generation capacity and supporting transmission and storage infrastructure.
 But there may be lower-cost alternatives.

-A U.C.
-Berkeley study this year lays out a pathway to a grid that is 90 percent carbon-free by 2035 that could reduce wholesale electricity costs compared to today by leaving a margin of natural gas-fired generation in place, but not building any new fossil-fired capacity.
-Even this lower-cost scenario would require about 70 gigawatts of new wind and solar per year, however.
+A University of California, Berkeley study published this year lays out a pathway to a grid that is 90 percent carbon-free by 2035 that could reduce wholesale electricity costs compared to today by leaving a margin of natural-gas-fired generation in place but not building any new fossil-fired capacity.
+Even this lower-cost scenario would require about 70 gigawatts of new wind and solar to be added per year, however.

 (Reported by Jeff St. John)